MLSDev/development-standards/platform/android/android.md

 ### Target SDK Version

-For new projects, use latest stable version of Android API (6.0.0 Marshmallow, API Level 23).
+For new projects, use latest stable version of Android API (7.1.1 Nougat, API Level 25).
-Do not use beta versions or developer previews (e.g. API Level 20).
+Do not use beta versions or developer previews.

 ## Development Tools